 If you are interested in an appeal of a family law final order, please keep in mind that there are short filings deadlines for the appeal that cannot be missed or extended.
-For instance, the deadline to file a post-trial motion is 10 days.
+For instance, for certain post-trial motions, the deadline is 10 days.
 The deadline to file a notice of appeal to the Court of Appeals is 30 days.
 Filing a notice of appeal triggers a number of other deadlines.
 So, if you are thinking about appealing a family court judgment, it is imperative that you speak to an attorney immediately.

 These appeals filing deadlines are strict.
 If you miss the deadline to file the notice of appeal, you will almost certainly have waived your right to appeal your family law case to the Court of Appeals.
 However, what constitutes a “final order” is not always clear-cut.
 Therefore, before you make any decisions about your appeal, we encourage you to contact an attorney to make sure you have calculated the deadline correctly.

 The appeal process to the North Carolina Court of Appeals begins by filing a notice of appeal in District Court.
 Filing the notice of appeal is a jurisdictional requirement.
 This is significant because the North Carolina Court of Appeals will (understandably) be very reluctant to accept a case if it does not have jurisdiction over the case and will likely dismiss the case.